qarayahya/enable-application-menu/readme.txt

 = Is it compatible with the Site Editor? =

-Yes, the menu works in both the post editor and site editor.
+No, the menu works only on the post editor.

-= Does it affect site performance? =

-No, the plugin is very lightweight and only loads in the block editor admin interface.

-== Screenshots ==

-1. Application menu dropdown in the block editor toolbar
-2. Quick access to dashboard, styles, templates, and more

 == Changelog ==